 NTGIL establishes individual Risk Appetite Statements and measures by Risk Themes.
-The Risk Appetite is focused on and dynamically informed by key risks and associated risk assessments supported by an array of core measures.
-The core measures are reported as part of the quarterly NTGIL risk report.
+The Risk Appetite is focused on, and dynamically informed by, key risks and associated risk assessments supported by an array of core measures.
+The core measures are reported as part of the quarterly NTGIL risk report which is escalated to the BRC and NTGIL Risk and Audit Committee.

-The NTGIL Risk Appetite Statement is reviewed and approved on at least an annual basis by the NTGIL Board
+The NTGIL Risk Appetite Statement is reviewed and approved on at least an annual basis by the NTGIL Board.